Onathezema/42Projects/README.md

 as a parameter.
 97/100 (Fixed code now, should be 100/100)

 # Fourth Project: ft_printf
-Recreation of the printf() function in C. ?/100
+Recreation of the printf() function in C. 108/100

 # Fifth Project: ft_ls
 Recreation of the command ls. ?/100

+# Sixth Project: ft_ssl_md5
+Recreation of the MD5 hashing algorithm. ?/100